 In the present study, the first objective investigates the association of GAV with survival on three prawn farms located over three different geographic locations along the eastern coast of Australia.
 This aims to determine whether GAV is associated with disease and mortality within the Australian P. monodon aquaculture industry.
 The second objective was to develop detection methods for GAV, and by inference YHV, which are cost effective for small scale prawn farmers in Australia and developing countries.
 There are currently many molecular techniques for the detection of GAV/YHV.
-Despite these PCR techniques being highly sensitive for the detection.
+Despite these PCR techniques being highly sensitive for the detection of the viruses, there are practical limitations to their widespread application.
 These limitations include the requirement for specialised equipment, expensive molecular reagents and well-trained personnel.
 Consequently, these high costs result in the assay being non-viable for the majority of prawn farmers or small support laboratories that screen for viruses.
 The following study aimed at developing non-molecular detection methods which were both sensitive and specific whilst being relatively low cost.

-CHAPTER 2 REVIEW OF LITERATURE
+REVIEW OF LITERATURE